telerik/winforms-docs/knowledge-base/gridview-drag-drop-bound-mode.md

 {{endregion}}

->note A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/GridView/BoundGridReorderRows).
+>tip A complete solution providing a C# and VB.NET project is available [here](https://github.com/telerik/winforms-sdk/tree/master/GridView/BoundGridReorderRows).

 # See Also